Ignition Key Lock Cylinder

 Ignition Key Lock Cylinder at 1A Auto

-The ignition lock cylinder is where it all starts – it’s the actual part that you insert the key into to power the vehicle.
-In addition, an ignition lock cylinder also serves as a vehicle’s most basic theft deterrent because it makes it harder for other people to drive it without the proper key having been inserted into it.
+The ignition lock cylinder is where it all starts—it’s the actual part that you insert the key into to power the vehicle.
+In addition, an ignition lock cylinder also serves as a vehicle’s most basic theft deterrent because it makes it harder for other people to drive it without the proper key.

 The lock cylinder is a fairly simple mechanical device.
 Within the ignition cylinder is a series of springs and different size tumblers; the notches of your key will line up with these tumblers.
 When the correct key is inserted, the cylinder is able to rotate within the housing, allowing for it to activate the ignition switch.
 Some applications have the lock cylinder and switch incorporated into a single unit rather than simply being connected to each other, and many vehicles use a small transponder chip inside the key as part of the vehicle’s anti-theft system.
 Vehicles that use these anti-theft key chips may need additional programming for the new lock cylinder to work and replacement is generally a bit trickier.
 Most ignition lock cylinders however can be replaced using simple hand tools and a little bit of mechanical ability.